Zeeshan-Majeed/AppThemeAndLanguages/README.md

 3. Preferances to store selected theme and language

 ## Other
-Use below lins in gradle file to localize app in production
+Use below lines in gradle file to localize app in production

 ```kotlin